Internet-of-People/iop-blockchain/PREMINING.md

 ### Time locked funds

-Certain amount of shares will be send using a time constrained transaction. meaning that those **IoPs** will be available to be spent after certain date.
+Certain amount of tokens will be send using a time constrained transaction. meaning that those **IoPs** will be available to be spent after certain date.

 The time constrains that are applied on the *Fermat Token* spreadsheet are: